CBI books several of its officers for corruption, misuse of official position

 The search operation is believed to have spread across at least five locations, the officials said.

 It is understood that some of these officers were allegedly receiving regular payments from the accused companies, they said.
-(AGENCIES)
+(AGENCY)

 CBI books several of its officers for corruption, misuse of official position